kritipatra25-cpu/phyD-spaceflight-analysis/kegg_models/README.md

 - Baseline gene interaction networks

   The KEGG diagrams were generated using pathway mapping tools in R, typically using KEGG pathway IDs and gene expression data .

+  These data are obtained from OSD 120: https://osdr.nasa.gov/bio/repo/data/studies/OSD-120